adriacb/Computational_Genomics/exercise_02/README_BScBICG2021_exercise02_CABELLO_ADRIA.md

 Table \ref{tbl:genbankgenomesinfo} provides an overview of the four bacterial genomes we have to analyze on this exercise, for which we provide a short description here:.

-\begin{itemize}
-% IMPORTANT:
-%   do not use MarkDown marks inside a LaTeX block, as they will not be processed by pandoc
-\item \href{https://www.ncbi.nlm.nih.gov/genome/?term=escherichia%20coli}{\ecol} is typically present in the lower intestine of humans; is easily grown in a laboratory setting and also readily amenable to genetic manipulation, making it one of the most studied prokaryotic model organisms.
-We will work with this species representative genome, which is \href{https://www.ncbi.nlm.nih.gov/genome/167?genome_assembly_id=161521}{\ecol\ strain K-12 substr.
-MG1655}.
+[\ecol](https://www.ncbi.nlm.nih.gov/genome/?term=escherichia%20coli) is typically present in the lower intestine of humans; is easily grown in a laboratory setting and also readily amenable to genetic manipulation, making it one of the most studied prokaryotic model organisms.
+We will work with this species representative genome, which is [\ecol\ strain K-12 substr.
+MG1655](https://www.ncbi.nlm.nih.gov/genome/167?genome_assembly_id=161521).
-\item \href{https://www.ncbi.nlm.nih.gov/genome/?term=bacillus%20subtilis}{\bsub} is a model organism for prokaryotic cell differentiation and development, and was one of the first bacteria studied.
-Representative genome for this species is \href{https://www.ncbi.nlm.nih.gov/genome/665?genome_assembly_id=300274}{\bsub\ subsp. \textit{subtilis} strain 168}.
+[\bsub](https://www.ncbi.nlm.nih.gov/genome/?term=bacillus%20subtilis) is a model organism for prokaryotic cell differentiation and development, and was one of the first bacteria studied.
+Representative genome for this species is [\bsub\ subsp. \textit{subtilis} strain 168](https://www.ncbi.nlm.nih.gov/genome/665?genome_assembly_id=300274).
-\item Mycoplasmas carry the smallest genomes of self-replicating cells together with the smallest set of functional coding regions; \href{https://www.ncbi.nlm.nih.gov/genome/?term=mycoplasma+genitalium}{\Mgen} genome was the second to be reported in 1995\footnote{"The minimal gene complement of \Mgen".
+Mycoplasmas carry the smallest genomes of self-replicating cells together with the smallest set of functional coding regions;
+[\Mgen](https://www.ncbi.nlm.nih.gov/genome/?term=mycoplasma+genitalium) genome was the second to be reported in 1995\footnote{"The minimal gene complement of \Mgen".
 Fraser CM, et al. \textit{Science}, 1995.}.
-The representative genome is \href{https://www.ncbi.nlm.nih.gov/genome/474?genome_assembly_id=300158}{\mgen\ G37}.
+The representative genome is [\mgen\ G37](https://www.ncbi.nlm.nih.gov/genome/474?genome_assembly_id=300158).
-\item \href{https://www.ncbi.nlm.nih.gov/genome/?term=mycoplasma+pneumoniae}{\mpne} causes respiratory tract infections.
-We are going to use \href{https://www.ncbi.nlm.nih.gov/genome/1028?genome_assembly_id=300492}{\mpne\ M129} as representative genome.
+[\mpne](https://www.ncbi.nlm.nih.gov/genome/?term=mycoplasma+pneumoniae) causes respiratory tract infections.
+We are going to use [\mpne\ M129](https://www.ncbi.nlm.nih.gov/genome/1028?genome_assembly_id=300492) as representative genome.
-\end{itemize}

 It's time to get the sequences from a set of links we have retrieved from \GB\ genome division.
 We are not going to take just the sequences in `fasta` format, we will download them in \gb\ format this time.